learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 The service is exposed to the outside world using `NodePort` on port 30000.
 In other words, each node has port 30000 opened to the public internet and can accept incoming traffic. `kube-proxy` is in charge of setting up the iptables rules to route the incoming traffic from port 30000 to one of the ten pods.

-You should try and hit a node on port 30000:
+You should try to make a request to the node on port 30000:

 ```bash
 $ curl ip-172-20-46-130.ap-northeast-1.compute.internal:30000
 ```

-You should be greeted by `Hello world! via k8s-hello-world-55f48f8c94-tjg4n`.
-Or the name of any other pod.
-Please note how even if you're always querying one node, your requests are routed to pods hosted on the other node too.
+You should be greeted by `Hello world! via k8s-hello-world-<id>`.
+Please note that even if you always make a request from the same node, the response could come from any pod.
+Even from a pod located in the other node.
+You can verify that by submitting more request to the same node.

 To complete your setup, you should have an external load balancer routing the traffic to your nodes on port 30000.